 hey made a movie out of this book?
-I have not seen the movie, but now that I have read the
+I have not seen the movie, but now that I have read The

-English Patient, I am puzzled why someone select this novel to bring to the screen.
+English Patient, I am puzzled why someone would select this novel to bring to the screen.
 The best part of this book is

 the beautiful writing.
 Ondaatje can turn a nice phrase.
 But how does beautiful writing translate into a good movie?